Canton of Neuchâtel: County of Neuchâtel

 Frederick I and his successors ruled the Principality of Neuchâtel (Fürstentum Neuenburg) in personal union with Prussia from 1708 until 1806 and again from 1814 until 1857.

 Napoleon Bonaparte deposed King Frederick William III of Prussia as prince of Neuchâtel and appointed instead his chief of staff Louis Alexandre Berthier.
 Starting in 1807, the principality provided Napoleon's Grande Armée with a battalion of rangers.
 The rangers were nicknamed Canaris (i.e. canaries) because of their yellow uniforms.

 After the Liberation Wars the principality was restored to Frederick William III in 1814.

 The Conseil d'État (state council, i.e. government of Neuchâtel) addressed him in May 1814 requesting the permission to establish a special battalion, a Bataillon de Chasseurs, for the service of his majesty.
 Frederick William III then established by his "most-supreme cabinet order" (Allerhöchste Cabinets-Ordre, A.C.O.), issued in Paris on 19 May 1814, the Bataillon des Tirailleurs de la Garde following the same principles as with the Neuchâtel battalion within the Grande Armée.
 The Conseil d'Etat of Neuchâtel had the right of nomination for the battalion's officers.
 The commander was the battalion's only officer chosen by the monarch.

 A year later he agreed to allow the principality to join the Swiss Confederation, then not yet an integrated federation, but a confederacy, as a full member.
 Thus Neuchâtel became the first and only monarchy to join the otherwise entirely republican Swiss cantons.
 This situation changed in 1848 when a peaceful revolution took place and established a republic, in the same year that the modern Swiss Confederation was transformed into a federation.
 King Frederick William IV of Prussia did not cede immediately, and several attempts at counter-revolution took place, culminating in the Neuchâtel Crisis of 1856–57.
 In 1857, Frederick William finally renounced the monarchy's claim on the area.

 Geography

-The canton of Neuchâtel is located in Romandy, the western part of Switzerland, it is also located in the Jura mountainous region.
+The canton of Neuchâtel is located in Romandy, the French-speaking western part of Switzerland.
+It is also located in the Jura mountainous region.
 To its northeast it borders the canton of Bern, to the northwest France (Bourgogne-Franche-Comté).
 Lake Neuchâtel lies southeast of the canton, while the canton of Vaud is southwest of the canton of Neuchâtel.
 The canton lies in the central area of the Jura Mountains.
 Lake Neuchâtel drains the lands in the south, whilst the river Doubs drains the northern areas.

 The canton is commonly divided into three regions.
 The viticultural region is located along the lake.
 Its name derives from the many vineyards found there.
 The region called Les Vallées lies further north.
 The two largest valleys of the canton of Neuchâtel lie in this region: the Ruz Valley and the Val de Travers.
 Both valleys lie at about 700 m.
 The highest region of the canton, however, is the Neuchâtelois Mountains at 900 m to 1065 m.
-This region is made up of a long valley home to La Chaux-de-Fonds, Le Locle and La Brévine.
+This region is made up of a long valley, home to La Chaux-de-Fonds, Le Locle and La Brévine.